 - Attend the agency Update and Optional Skills Review course, and pass the written protocol exam.
 (2024 Course Dates)

 - Complete your field orientation at local base hospitals and communication centers.

 - Complete your pre-accreditation field evaluation, including 5 ALS contacts, with a paramedic preceptor/evaluator assigned by your ALS Provider employing agency.

-Step 4: Complete your application by logging into our Online License Management System.
+Step 5: Complete your application process by logging into our Online License Management System, and filling out the Paramedic Initial Application.
 These documents are required to complete the process:

 - Field orientation sign-off form

 - ALS Accreditation Field Evaluation form with copies of the 5 ALS contacts (PCRs) Note: ImageTrend Elite agencies may reference PCRS within the system rather than submitting scans